Emi Fujino

-Emi Fujino (藤野 恵実, Fujino Emi) is a Japanese female mixed martial artist, kickboxer and professional wrestler, occasionally nicknamed Special Attack Angel (特攻天女, tokkō tennyo).
+Emi Fujino (藤野 恵実, Fujino Emi) is a Japanese mixed martial artist, kickboxer and professional wrestler, occasionally nicknamed Special Attack Angel (特攻天女, tokkō tennyo).

 Background

 Fujino was born on November 17, 1980 in Aichi Prefecture, Japan.
 After graduating from college, she started training in Japanese style of catch wrestling and other combat sports for dieting purposes.

 Mixed martial arts career

 Early career

 Fujino made her professional MMA debut at Smackgirl-F: Next Cinderella Tournament 2nd stage & SG-F7 on March 20, 2004, defeating Seri Saito by unanimous decision.
 Fujino obtained her second victory by defeating Eri Takahashi with an armbar submission in the second round on April 18, 2004 at Cross Section.
 On November 29, 2006 at Smackgirl 2006: Legend of Extreme Women, Fujino got her third straight win, defeating Mai Ichii via unanimous decision.

 Fujino's fourth bout was a first round straight armbar submission victory over Madoka Okada at Smackgirl 2007: Will The Queen Paint The Shinjuku Skies Red? on March 11, 2007.
 Continuing her winning streak, Fujino defeated Anna Saito via submission (rear naked choke) in the first round on May 27, 2007 at the event K-Grace.
 Fujino defeated Yukiko Seki via unanimous decision at Smackgirl 2007: Queens' Hottest Summer on September 6, 2007.
 At Cage Force EX: eastern bound on November 11, 2007, Fujino got her seventh consecutive victory when she faced and defeated Yuko Yamazaki via unanimous decision.
 In her next fight, Fujino defeated Mei Yamaguchi by split decision on December 26, 2007 at Smackgirl 7th Anniversary: Starting Over.

 Ending Fujino's winning streak and breaking her undefeated record, women's MMA legend Megumi Yabushita defeated Fujino by unanimous decision on July 21, 2008 at Demolition 080721.